IIT-EnergySystemModels/openTEPES/doc/rst/Download.rst

   pip   install                highspy
   conda install -c conda-forge pyscipopt

+The model openTEPES can also be solved with GAMS and a valid GAMS license for a solver.
+The GAMS interface is not included in the openTEPES package and must be installed separately.
+This option is activated by calling the model with the solver name 'gams'.

 Besides, it also requires the following packages:

 - `Pandas <https://pandas.pydata.org/>`_ for inputting data and outputting results